honeypieio/shrubcoop.org/content/events/fix-your-own-bike-workshop-3.md

 Simply bring your bike along to one of our **Fix Your Own Bike** workshops and our team will check it over and guide you in any repairs it needs.

-All you have to pay for is the parts you use.
+**Tools and expertise** are provided and participants are welcome to donate what they can.
 As a member of SHRUB Coop you get **discounts** on parts.